STATE AND DISTRICT TESTING INFORMATION

 - Benchmark Assessment System(BAS)-The BAS is a reading inventory that allows teachers to gather immediate data on students.
 This data can then be analyzed to guide instruction in a way that is more beneficial than many other assessments students take.

 Colorado Measures of Academic Success (CMAS) Science and Social Studies and Alternative test (COALT)-The Colorado Measures of Academic Success (CMAS): Science and Social Studies is Colorado’s standards-based assessment designed to measure the Colorado Academic Standards (CAS) in the content areas of science and social studies.
-This test will be administered to grades 4 and 7 for social studies and grades 5, 8, and 11 for science.
-A very small number of students with significant cognitive disabilities may take the Colorado Alternate Assessment (CoAlt) based on the student's need in an Individualized Education Plan.
+This test will be administered to grades 4 and 7 for social studies and grades 5 and 8 for science.
+All 11th graders will take science and social studies this year.
+A very small number of students with significant cognitive disabilities may take the Colorado Alternate Assessment (CoAlt) based on the student's need in an Individualized Education Plan (IEP).

 WIDA Access (World Class Instructional Design and Assessment)-This is an English Language Proficiency Assessment.
 In May 2012, the Colorado legislature provided the funding needed to proceed with the adoption of new English language proficiency exams to determine placement and instruction for our English Language Learners.